shah0006/CitationSculptor/CONTINUATION_PROMPT.md

 - Shared citation libraries
 - Team workspaces

-> **v2.3.0 Document Intelligence - COMPLETED!**
+> **v2.1.0 Document Intelligence - COMPLETED!**

 ## Pending Tasks

-- Push v2.3.0 changes to GitHub
+- Push v2.1.0 changes to GitHub
 - Run full test suite to verify all new features
 - User may need to hard-refresh browser (Cmd+Shift+R) to see updated features

 ## Notes

 - HTTP server runs on port 3019 (localhost only, secure)
-- All tests pass (254 tests including new document intelligence tests)
+- All tests pass (280 tests including document intelligence core + integration tests)
 - bioRxiv/medRxiv API can be finicky (marked as ⚠️ Partial for Lookup)
 - Obsidian plugin requires HTTP server to be running for best performance
 - LLM metadata extraction requires Ollama running locally with llama3:8b model